Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `listMessages` method of `ChatThreadClient` to retrieve messages in a thread.

-- `ListChatMessagesOptions` is the object representing the options to pass.
+- `ListChatMessagesOptions` is the optional object representing the options to pass.
 - `maxPageSize`, optional, is the maximum number of messages to be returned per page.
 - `startTime`, optional, is the thread start time to consider in the query.